javaarchive/slowcord/README.md

 ```sh
 certbot --nginx
 ```
 It'll ask you a bunch of questions, generate a cert, and edit your config to match.
+Afterwards run a `sudo nginx -t` to check you haven't typoed.
 You may need to run `sudo systemctl restart nginx`.
+If nginx is already running you can also do `sudo nginx -s reload` to reload config without a full restart.

 At this point, you can probably start Slowcord using `npm run start` in the project root.